mmoreram/BaseBundle/README.md

 ```

 As you can see, you can do as many things as you need in order to create a
 unique scenario.
+With a simple class (your test) you can define all your app
+environment.

 Let's see step by step what can you do here

 ### BaseKernel

 This library provides you a special kernel for your tests.
-This kernel is test
+This kernel is
-ready and allow you to customize as much as you need your application in each
+testing ready and allow you to customize as much as you need your application
-scenario.
+in each scenario.
+Each testing class will work with a unique kernel
+configuration, so all test cases inside this test class will be executed against
+this kernel.

 This kernel uses the
 [Symfony Bundle Dependencies project](http://github.com/mmoreram/symfony-bundle-dependencies)